-Having a Lisbon food experience was something we had in mind in our previous trip to Portugal’s different cities.
-During that trip we mostly tasted “tapas”.
+Having a Lisbon food experience was something we had in mind on our previous trip to Portugal’s different cities.
+During that trip, we mostly tasted “tapas.”

-Now we wanted to have an experience, guided from locals as we love quality in food and good ingredients.
+Now we wanted to have an experience, guided from locals as we love quality in food and tasty ingredients.

-We booked with them and were assigned with a local guide.
-Her name was Luciana; a fantastic, funny and well educated person.
-She got us through the small Lisbon food establishments, that had something special “to say”.
+We booked with them, assigned to a local guide.
+The guide’s name was Luciana.
+She was a fantastic, funny and well-educated person.
+She got us through the small Lisbon food establishments, that had something special “to say.”